The stories behind Japan's samurai castles

 But there's much more to this story than just pretty scenery.

-In her new book "Samurai Castles," author Dr. Jennifer Mitchelhill and photographer David Green spent over three years documenting 24 of Japan's samurai-era castles.
+In her new book "Samurai Castles," author Jennifer Mitchelhill and photographer David Green spent over three years documenting 24 of Japan's samurai-era castles.

 The idea?
 To understand the aesthetic details, cultural values and historic happenings surrounding these architectural marvels.